 If you’re setting up your first course or troubleshooting an issue, the quality of support can make a difference in your experience.

 Teachable provides a range of support options, but access to some features depends on your subscription plan.
-While the platform’s help center and email support are available to all users, live chat support is restricted to Pro and Pro+ plans.
+While the platform’s help center and email support are available to all users, live chat support is only available to users on the Builder, Growth, and Advanced plans.

-Teachable’s support is generally helpful, but the restriction of live chat to premium plans is often cited as a downside for users on lower-tier plans.
+Teachable’s support is generally helpful, but the restriction of live chat to premium plans is often cited as a key difference for users on lower-tier plans.

 Customization and Branding

-The ability to customize your course platform and maintain consistent branding is important for creating a professional and memorable experience for your audience.
+Customizing your online course platform and ensuring consistent branding are key to providing a professional and memorable experience for your audience.

 Podia extends to its customization options.
-You can connect your own domain to tie your courses and membership site directly to your brand.
+You can connect your own domain to tie your courses and membership website to your brand.

 You can also add your logo, brand colors, and custom copy to create a cohesive look.
 But Podia’s templates don’t allow for advanced modifications or custom coding.

 Teachable offers more flexible customization options where you can build personalized course pages and portals.
-Its tools cater to users who want to align your courses closely with your brand.
+Its tools cater to users who want to align their courses closely with their brand.

 Its drag-and-drop editor lets you adjust layouts, content blocks, and design elements with ease.
 Like Podia, Teachable allows you to use your custom domain for a professional look.